agda/agda/doc/user-manual/tools/command-line-options.rst

 Command-line and pragma options
 -------------------------------

-The following options can also be given in ``.agda`` files using the :ref:`OPTIONS<options-pragma>` pragma.
+The following options can also be given in Agda files using the :ref:`OPTIONS<options-pragma>` pragma.

 Performance